 The Balance Sheet presents the total amounts available for use by the FEC (assets) against the amounts owed (liabilities) and amounts that comprise the difference (Net Position).
 As a small independent agency, all of the FEC's assets consist of Fund Balance with Treasury (FBWT), Property and Equipment (P&E) and Accounts Receivable.
 Fund Balance with Treasury (i.e., cash) is available through the Department of Treasury accounts, from which the FEC is authorized to make expenditures (i.e., obligations) and payments.
-FBWT increased by approximately \$1.8 million, or 9 percent, from the prior year.
+FBWT increased by approximately \$269 thousand or 1 percent, from the prior year.

 Accounts Receivable primarily represent amounts due from the public for fines and penalties assessed by the FEC and referred to Treasury for collection, as deemed appropriate.
 In compliance with the Debt Collection Improvement Act of 1996 (DCIA), the OCFO takes into consideration the most appropriate approach to debt management.
 These amounts are not available for FEC operations and are sent to the U.S. Treasury as miscellaneous receipts.
-Net accounts receivable increased by approximately \$86 thousand, or 13.6%, from the prior year.
+Net accounts receivable increased by approximately \$300 thousand, or 42 percent, from the prior year.

-Total assets decreased by \$1.6 million from the prior year to \$29.1 million.
-Total liabilities decreased by approximately \$864 thousand.
+Total assets decreased by \$407 thousand from the prior year to \$28.7 million.
+Total liabilities increased by approximately \$170 thousand from the prior year to \$15.0 Million.